FrDeamon/logger-extra-bundle/README.md

 This project is used to add extra context information in your logs.

-If you need compatibility with Symfony<2.7, have a look at versions <1.0.
+If you need compatibility with previous Symfony versions, have a look at previous releases.

 Requirements
 ----------------
-php 5.6.0
+php >=7.1

 symfony/security
 symfony/dependency-injection
 symfony/monolog-bridge
+symfony/http-kernel
 symfony/http-foundation

-symfony/http-kernel

 symfony/config

-Compatible with Symfony starting from 2.7
+Compatible with Symfony starting from 4.0

 Installation
 ----------------